Maine Sea Kayaking Trips

-Half Day Tripsare offered most mornings and afternoons.
+Half-Day Paddlesare offered most mornings and afternoons.
 The water is typically calmer in the mornings so we suggest beginners try to come early.
 An afternoon paddle is one of the best ways to spend a warm summer afternoon.
-Half day kayaking trips last about four hours, with approximately three hours of paddling time.
-Morning half day trip time: 9:00 am to 12:30 pm (please arrive by 8:30 a.m.).
-Afternoon half day trip time: 1:30 pm to 5:30 pm (please arrive by 1:00 p.m.).
+Half-day kayaking trips last about four hours, with approximately three hours of paddling time.
+Morning half-day trip time: 9:00 am to 12:30 pm (please arrive by 8:30 a.m.).
+Afternoon half-day trip time: 1:30 pm to 5:00 pm (please arrive by 1:00 p.m.).

-Sunset Tripsgive you the chance to enjoy a beautiful Maine sunset from the water.
-The trip lasts approximately two hours, and you'll return to Old Quarry as it is getting dark.
+Sunset Paddlesgive you the chance to enjoy a beautiful Maine sunset from the water.
+The trip lasts approximately two hours, you'll leave 1 hour before sunset and return to Old Quarry as it is getting dark.

-Family Tripsare geared towards children between 4 and 12 years of age.
+Family Kayak Paddlesare two-hour trips designed for families with children under 14.
+Others are welcome.
+Flexible on times.
 As sea kayaking on the ocean can be difficult and strenuous for children, the group will go at a slower pace and depending on the group's abilities may stay closer to shore.
 We've found these kayak trips to be enjoyable for the whole family.
 This may or may not be a private or single family trip.
 Other adults may go as long as they understand the situation.

-Private Guided Tripsare also available at an hourly rate.
+Private Guided Paddlesare available at an hourly rate.
+Flexible on times.

 Medical Information is required of all participants in a guided kayak trip, which is kept confidential by the Old Quarry staff.
 Your guide can offer you the best possible experience only if they know about any pertinent medical history.
 You'll be asked to fill out a Medical Form* upon arrival, or you can save time by doing so ahead of time and bringing it with you.